TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Checks for animation bounds in melee system

 - Chosen solution: let direct attachment offset calculate the knife position so that the entity is always positioned where it is seen.
 	- Additionally, manually query once every time the animation frame changes.
 		- The change in animation frame will properly be detected by the melee system.

+- Use gift wrapping algorithm for calculating colliders
+	- we can quickly implement this on our own

 - Setting fixtures vs querying knife fixtures on each step
 	- entity-based approach to positioning